Venture capital and private equity in the Netherlands

 In addition, the team led by Bas Beenen is also very experienced in PE-backed real estate investments (both national and international) and, with the recent hire of the Dutch civil law notary Cars-Jan van Gool, who joined with his full notarial team, OC Amsterdam’s team is now able to fully service clients in all aspects of deals.

-Clients and colleagues have complimented OC Amsterdam for its important hire in the Dutch corporate market with the recruitment of Herke van Hulst, who is joining from Clifford Chance.
-With the arrival of this additional Corporate Partner, OC Amsterdam further strengthens its Corporate team with extensive experience in VC and PE transactions, in particular in the life science and digital business sectors.
+Clients and colleagues have complimented Osborne Clarke Amsterdam for its important hire in the Dutch corporate market with the recruitment of Herke van Hulst, who is joining from Clifford Chance.
+With the arrival of this additional Corporate Partner, Osborne Clarke Amsterdam further strengthens its Corporate team with extensive experience in VC and PE transactions, in particular in the Life Science and Tech, Media and Comms sectors.